Armen's Teaching Approach

 Click Full C.V. to download Armen's Curriculum Vitae as a printable PDF.

 While realizing a successful performing career as a bandleader, composer, solo pianist and sideman with many noted Jazz artists, Donelian's work as a teacher has increased over time.
+With with saxophonist Marc Mommaas, he co-directs the Hudson Jazz Workshop, a four day immersion in improvisation and composition.

 “My approach to individual and classroom teaching begins with assessing a student’s current interest and true condition,” Donelian explains.
 He leads the student to the next steps in his/her musical development by helping the student to clearly articulate the details of his/her agenda.
 “It’s all based on the student’s present condition and chosen objectives.”
 Then, together he and the student chart a course of workable gradients that, supported with regular practice, will lead to his/her desired educational (and professional) outcomes.